 Sizing Up the Post-COVID Corporate Lending Landscape

 The pandemic has catapulted companies into uncharted territory.
-Today, getting a loan in the post-COVID economy can mean navigating a challenging and quickly shifting landscape.
+Today, post-COVID lending in this economy can mean navigating a challenging and quickly shifting landscape.

 Lenders across the board are tightening their standards—reducing loan amounts and increasing collateral requirements.
 They’re giving preferential treatment to businesses with strong, predictable cash flows in stable industries.
 Banks are also bracing for loan defaults, which will turn more borrowers onto non-bank lenders.
 For these reasons, the exact loan and terms you want might not be as attainable as in the past.